solteramc/codestyle/javascript/README.md

 ## Rules

 -   `indent`: Indentation should be tabs.
 -   `quotes`: Quotes should use the `"` charcter.

 ## Packages

--   `@soltera/styleguide-prettier` - A Prettier configuration for the Soltera Style Guide.
+-   `@soltera/eslint-config` - An ESLint configuration for the Soltera Style Guide.
--   `@soltera/styleguide-eslint` - An ESLint configuration for the Soltera Style Guide.
+-   `@soltera/eslint-config/prettier` - A Prettier configuration for the Soltera Style Guide.